 To configure Admin Store, decide on the type of Shared Admin Object Store to be used with the FioranoMQ Server.
-The options (to be used) are given below:
+Choose from the options given below:

-- File Based (Fiorano's proprietary file format) Default option
+- File Based (Fiorano's proprietary file format ) default option

 - RDBMS Server

 - XML File

 - LDAP Server

-It is recommended that RDBMS or LDAP server, as per instructions provided in the chapter $\it 2$ Naming Manager
+Fiorano recommends the RDBMS or LDAP Server, as per instructions provided in chapter 2.

+Naming Manager

-Note: If the default implementation or xml-based implementation in shared HA mode is used, the path attribute for Naming Manager Server should point to the same physical location.
+Note: If the default implementation or xml-based implementation in Shared HA mode is used, the path attribute for the Naming Manager Server should point to the same physical location.
 This requires mapping a drive locally on the machine, given that both servers that are a part of the Enterprise Server are running on separate machines.